ednieuw/433MHz-ELRO-RFAny/ELRO_AB440R_full.md

 ![All parts](Pics/All-parts-IMG_0915(1).png)

-Make to following connections.
+Make the following connections.

 On transmitter: Connect GND to GND and VCC to 5V or VIN.
 Middle pin to D10

 On receiver:      Connect GND to GND and VCC to 5V or VIN.
 One of the two middle pins, both are identical, to D2.

-Antennas exactly  17.3 cm long, (6.8 inch).
+Antennas should be exactly 17.3 cm long (6.8 inches).

-Place the switches in the power supply and not in a stack on each other in one power supply (-:.
+Place the switches in separate power outlets; do not stack them in a single socket. (-: .

 If you power up the Arduino you can hear and see the switches switching.